 We, like many of our clients, work in regulated businesses where federal and international laws and regulations govern our conduct.
 In addition, we abide by other international standards because these have been shown to systematically improve quality.
 We take these various aspects of compliance seriously at all levels within our organization, and our clients can see it in our communications and deliverables.

-In addition, Asuragen has chosen to adopt the ISO-13485:2016 standard to ensure that the business practices surrounding our laboratory methods are constantly improving and quality-oriented.
+Asuragen’s Quality Management System (QMS) is certified to the ISO-13485:2016 standard to ensure that the practices surrounding our product development and on-market support are constantly improving and quality-oriented.

 The objective of the CLIA program is to ensure quality laboratory testing of human samples in clinical and diagnostic applications.
 By complying with the CLIA regulations, Asuragen offers clients a clear regulatory path to expedite the transition of a biomarker from “probable valid” to “known valid” and broader use in clinical practice.
 View our Licenses and Accreditations